Rahul2K20/job-application-tracker/README.md

 ## Features 🌟

+- **Regier/Login:** Register to create your own account and gain access to your personalized job application list
 - **Add Job Applications:** Quickly add new applications to the list.
 - **Update Entries:** Easily update any existing entry with new information.
 - **Delete Applications:** Remove applications from the list when they're no longer needed.